 Nintex Workflow Cloud Resources

-Many Ninsters, including our technical evangelists, have been hard at work developing content to showcase the promise of Nintex Workflow Cloud.
+Many Ninsters, including our technical evangelists, have been hard at work developing content to showcase the promise of NWC.
 You may have read one of their posts on the Nintex Blog or on Nintex Connect, our community site.
 But in case you missed anything, you’ll find a roundup of useful resources below.

 - Nintex Workflow Cloud webpage – Visit this webpage for information on the benefits of our cloud platform as well as several useful resources, including a fact sheet, a feature sheet and solution scenarios.